rails/rails/guides/source/active_support_core_extensions.md

 NOTE.
 Slicing may come in handy for sanitizing option hashes with a white list of keys.

-There's also +slice!+ which in addition to perform a slice in place returns what's removed:
+There's also `slice!` which in addition to perform a slice in place returns what's removed:

 ```ruby
 hash = {:a => 1, :b => 2}